toebeann/Quitter/README.md

 - a button to skip the countdown and quit immediately, and
 - a button to cancel, preventing the automatic quit and dismissing the prompt.

-If Auto Quit is cancelled, Quitter will revert to displaying [the Auto Quit info bar](#configured-threshod-not-yet-met).
+If Auto Quit is cancelled, Quitter will display [the Remind Me info bar](#configured-threshold-has-been-metexceeded) and [the Auto Quit info bar](#configured-threshold-not-yet-met-1) simultaneously, as Auto Quit will kick in again the next time the user returns to the main menu, but it is still advised the user quits ASAP.

 ## Configuration
 Configurable with Configuration Manager, or by hand-editing the .cfg: